 How much can you borrow?

-In addition to the generous term, EIDL borrowers are eligible for loans up to $2,000,000.
-This is the maximum amount and includes both economic hardship and physical damage.
+EIDL borrowers are eligible for loans up to $2,000,000, although the SBA has capped maximum loan size at $150,000.
+This includes both economic hardship and physical damage.

 Physical damage would be from something like a hurricane.
 Economic hardship includes things like reduced revenue because of the COVID-19 pandemic.